tbenthompson/cppimport/README.md

 See [the CONTRIBUTING.md](CONTRIBUTING.md) for details on the internals of `cppimport` and how to get involved in development.

 # Import C or C++ files directly from Python!
 Let's try it out.
-First, if you're on Linux or OS X, install with the terminal command `pip install cppimport`.
+Install with `pip install cppimport`.

 Most cppimport users combine it with [pybind11](https://github.com/pybind/pybind11), but you can use a range of methods to create your Python extensions.
 Raw C extensions, Boost.Python, SWIG all work.
 Let's look at a simple C++ extension: